Wildlife of Malaysia: Environmental issues and countermeasures

 With Malaysia's wildlife being some of the most diverse on earth, and it being a megadiverse country, the Malaysian government is interested in protecting it.
 The government aims to balance economic growth with environmental protection, but has been accused of favouring "big business" over the environment.
 Smoke haze from Indonesia occasionally causes problems further north, and fires caused by forest burning in 1997 obscured large parts of Southeast Asia and Australasia in smog.

 At current rates of forest lost, the rainforests will likely disappear within a generation.
 Over 80% of Sarawak has been cleared, and this clearing has caused animals traditionally in lowland forest to retreat into the upland rain forests inland.
 Logging and cultivation practices have devastated tree cover, causing severe environmental degradation in the country.
 Floods in East Malaysia have been worsened by the loss of trees, and over 60% of the peninsula's forest has been cleared.
 With current rates of deforestation, the forests are predicted to be extinct by 2020.
 From 2000 to 2019, Sabah lost 1.60Mha, or 24%, of its tree cover.
 51% of this loss came from Tongod, Beluran, Tawau, and Kinabatangan.
 In the same period, Sarawak lost 2.96Mha or 25% of its tree cover.
 Together, they made up 56% of Malaysia's 8.12Mha (28%) loss in tree cover during that period.

 Deforestation is a major problem for fauna such as tigers, as the forest is cut to make room for plantations, mostly for palm oil and other cash crops.
 The orangutan population has dropped by 40% in the last 20 years.
 Hunting has also been an issue.
 Animals such as the Asian elephant have been forced out of their habitat due to its loss, often leading them to starve.
-Once so common that complaints existed of them trampling people's gardens, Sumatran rhinoceroses are likely to become extinct in Malaysia.
+Once so common that complaints existed of them trampling people's gardens, Sumatran rhinoceroses became extinct in Malaysia in 2019.
 Hornbills are steadily declining in numbers.
 Most remaining forest is found inside national parks.